gstark/talk-algorithms/algorithms.md

 # Being a Developer

     1. Understanding the problem
-2. Breaking it down into small steps
+    2. Break it down into small steps
     3. Break it into even smaller steps
     4. Translate this to code
     5. Appreciate the complexity

 ---